Jack Carpenter (American football)

-Jack C. Carpenter (July 29, 1923 – October 16, 2005) was an American football player.
+Jack C. Carpenter (July 29, 1923 – October 16, 2005) was an American professional football player.
 He played at the tackle position for the University of Michigan in 1946.
-He played professional football for the Buffalo Bills of the All-America Football Conference from 1947 to 1949 and for the San Francisco 49ers of the AAFC in 1949.
-He also played five years in the Canadian Football League for the Hamilton Tiger-Cats (1950–1951) and Toronto Argonauts (1952–1954).
+He played professional football for the Buffalo Bills of the All-America Football Conference (AAFC) from 1947 to 1949 and for the San Francisco 49ers of the AAFC in 1949.
+He also played five years in the Canadian Football League (CFL) for the Hamilton Tiger-Cats (1950–1951) and Toronto Argonauts (1952–1954).

 College football

 A native of Kansas City, Missouri, Carpenter began his college football career at the University of Missouri.
 He played football for the Missouri Tigers in 1942.

 He also played for the United States Marine Corps.

 Carpenter enrolled at the University of Michigan in 1946 and won the starting right tackle position on Fritz Crisler's 1946 Michigan Wolverines football team that finished the season with a record of 6-2-1, ranked No. 6 in the final AP poll.
 At the end of the 1946 season, Carpenter was selected as an All-Big Nine Conference player by the United Press.
 Carpenter, Alex Agase and Earl Banks received the most votes among the lineman.
 The United Press noted at the time: "Carpenter was stamped by numerous scouts as the ideal tackle."